-Our Governors work in partnership with the Headteacher, the Archdiocese and the LEA to secure the best possible education for every child in the school.
-The Governors provide an important link between the Archdiocese, the LEA, the parents and the wider community.
+Our Governors work in partnership with the Headteacher, the Archdiocese and the Local Authority to secure the best possible education for every child in the school.
+The Governors provide an important link between the Archdiocese, the Local Authority, the parents and the wider community.

 The whole Governing Body meet once per term and the minutes of these meetings are available for you to read from the School Office.

 The current Governing Body:

 The Full Governing Body meetings are clerked by a member of Governors Services Team who is employed by the Local Authority.
 He/she is there to advise on points of law and takes no part in any decisions.